how to have a healthy holiday

 It's too easy to mindlessly dip into candy jars, cookie platters and snack plates.
 Join the busy bees and help with the cooking, setting the table, cleaning up, tending to the children or any other task that keeps your attention.
 If it's a social event, choose a place in the room where you cannot reach the food.
 Keep you hands occupied with a glass of soda water, meeting and greeting or even a small plate with something from the vegetable tray.

 4. Exercise Even on Vacation

 You may not have your regular gym access, but that doesn't mean you can't keep moving.
 When you wake, try a 10-15 minute session in your room.
 It can be yoga, sit-ups, push-ups or light weights with water bottles.
 Suggest evening walks to see holiday decorations or a family football match.
 There are some amazing free exercise apps on your smart phone or carve out time for yourself to destress with a private jog.

 5. Temptation and Satisfaction

 Be realistic in your expectations.
 This is the season of good cheer, parties, rich desserts and sugary beverages.
 There is no need to be the Grinch and deprive yourself.
 When the pumpkin pie is served, take half a slice.
 Savor every bite slowly, letting all the spices thrill your senses.
 When you truly enjoy something decadent, you'll find a small portion is just as satisfying.
 As for the eggnog, champagne, mulled wine and peppermint mochas, choose wisely.
 Get the sugar free, soy latte for breakfast, drink lots of water to stay hydrated and drink wisely come evening time.

 As loved ones compliment your resolve and your physique in the new holiday dress, share with them the gift of health.
-Veestro takes all the stress out of holiday shopping by offering gift cards for those that care enough to give strength and happiness for the New Year.
+Try Veestro's weight loss meal plans.